Shidacea/Shipectral/README.md

 ### Version 0.3.0

-This version number was chosen in order to avoid confusions with legacy versions.
+This version number was chosen in order to avoid confusion with legacy versions.

 It will be the first proper release since the legacy versions.
-Most of the work is already done, but many features are still missing of not functioning.
+Most of the work is already done, but many features are still missing or not functioning.

 The major goal is to support Launshi and own SFML-based frontends fully, allowing for a solid Ruby-based game development experience.